Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Motivating Examples Scenarios

 \subsection{Robotic Manipulator with Actuator Dynamics}

-First, we focus on a fully actuated planar robotic arm with two degrees of freedom, in which the timescale separation is intrinsically determined by the nature of the mechanical and electrical domains.
+Consider a fully actuated 2-DoF planar robotic arm, where timescale separation arises naturally between mechanical and electrical domains.
 Specifically, the mechanical dynamics of the system are described by the standard rigid-body equations